-Information Flow Control for Rust
+Simpler Information Flow Control (in Rust)

 We're working on a new, simplified theory of information flow control that takes advantage of (1) guarantees made by the Rust type system (particularly statically tracked lifetimes and the borrow checker) and (2) simplifying assumptions about realistic verification scenarios, validated partially by case studies, to make reasoning about IFC easier.
 Check out our HATRA '22 paper!

 Many popular Rust packages make extensive use of the trait system within macros as an ad-hoc way of validating that syntax given to the macro is well-typed at the level of abstraction presented by the package's APIs.
 Unfortunately, this often leads to poor error messages and brittle interfaces.
 I'm working on ways to interleave type checking with macro expansion so that functionality built with macros can produce high-quality errors and integrate more deeply into the host language.
 You can find a proof-of-concept implementation here.